RShirohara/unified-webnovel/packages/rekurke-stringify/README.md

 ## What is this?

-This package is a [unified][] plugin that defines how to take a syntax tree as input and turn it to serialized [kakuyomu novel][kakuyomu-novel] format.
+This package is a [unified][] plugin that defines how to take a syntax tree as input and turn into serialized [kakuyomu novel][kakuyomu-novel] format.

 ## Install